Floorp-Projects/Floorp/dom/docs/Fission.rst

 See `JSWindowActor.webidl`_ for more detail on exactly what is exposed on both ``JSWindowActorParent`` and ``JSWindowActorChild`` implementations.

-How to port from message manager and framescripts to JS Window Actors
+How to port from message manager and framescripts to JSWindowActors
 ---------------------------------------------------------------------

 .. _fission.message-manager-actors: